carlrip/Basic-HTML-CSS-JS-Quiz/html.md

 ```
 6. What HTML tag should table column headings be placed in?

-7. What is the HTML markup that would render a checkbox with label "*Do you like HTML?*"
+7. What attribute sets a checkbox to be ticked in an `input` tag?

 8. What is the HTML markup that would render a number input.
 The input needs to include buttons to increment and decrement the value by 1 where the minimum value is 1 and maximum value is 10.